-The future "postulated" practices for design, construction and operation of sustainable drinking water supply systems in rural areas of developing countries could possibly involve a system designed to supply water from a source (ground or surface water) to a rural community, with few community-based governance structures.
+The future practices for design, construction and operation of sustainable drinking water supply systems in rural areas of developing countries could possibly involve a system designed to supply water from a source (ground or surface water) to a rural community, with few communitybased governance structures.
 Such a drinking water supply system could involve the following aspects:

-- Technical Aspects involving conception, feasibility studies, design, construction, maintenance, operations, rehabilitation (when necessary), and finally, decommissioning and sustainable disposal at the end of its useful service life.
-Basically, these constitute planning, design and management of the physical infrastructure, and the technologies involved. - Environmental Aspects involving the required environmental assessment, maintenance of the renewable source capacity and protecting it from contamination. - Economic Aspects requiring the lowest optimized life-cycle cost, besides the community being financially self-reliant.
-Funds would always be available for maintenance, which must never be deferred. - Social Aspects requiring equitable access to safe drinking water in adequate quantity and of good quality, and protection of human health and social welfare.

-• Institutional Aspects requiring effective local community organization and management units, who are responsible for all operations and budgets and for collection of the needed funds from community members.
+- Technical Aspects, involving conception, feasibility studies, design, construction, maintenance, operations, rehabilitation (when necessary), and finally, decommissioning and sustainable disposal at the end of its useful service life.
+Basically, these constitute planning, design and management of the physical infrastructure, and the technologies involved. - Environmental Aspects involving the required environmental assessment, maintenance of the renewable source capacity and protecting it from contamination. - Economic Aspects requiring the lowest optimized life-cycle cost, besides the project being financially self-sufficient with the agreed contributions from community members.
+Funds would always be available for maintenance, which must never be deferred. - Social Aspects requiring equitable access to safe drinking water in adequate quantity and of good quality, and ensuring protection of human health and social welfare. - Institutional Aspects requiring effective local community organization and management units, who are responsible for all operations and budgets and for collection of the needed funds from community members.